 Conventions and notations.
 Throughout this paper, we fix a field k of characteristic zero and an element λ in k.
 Unless stated otherwise, all algebras in this paper are assumed to be associative and unital.
-All operators of operated algebras are indexed by a set Ω and their set of variables will be denoted by Z.
+All operators are indexed by a set Ω and the set of variables is denoted by Z.